The X from Outer Space: Reception

 Film historian Chuck Stephens described the film as having "a well-deserved reputation as one of the silliest and, as a consequence, most beloved rubber-suit monster movies ever made".
 Sight & Sound described the film as a "harebrained kaiju epic" that was "Cheesy, rich in comic non sequiturs and scored with an unpredictable mishmash of 1960s pop and bossa nova.
 X fits comfortably into one's stoned best-bad-movie rental evening".
 Author and film critic Glenn Erickson characterized the film as "simply... terrible," describing the monster as "a preposterous concoction, [being] a 20-story chicken with a head shaped like a jet plane."
 Writing for Turner Classic Movies, critic Nathaniel Thompson wrote that the film "offers a substantial amount of entertainment value (and unintentional humor), thanks to its dual menaces of a gloppy space entity and a rampaging chicken monster," and included a "jaw-dropping and vaguely pornographic dispatching of the beast at the end."

+Legacy

+There existed unsuccessful film remake attempts in the 1990s.
+Among the revivals of Godzilla and Gamera, Shochiku launched a Guilala project by appointing Kazuyuki Izutsu and Shinichi Ichikawa, however the project was terminated during the process of evaluation.
+Shortly after, Kazuyoshi Okuyama proposed Keita Amemiya to direct a remake after the completion of Moon Over Tao: Makaraga (1997).
+Following Amemiya's resignation, Okuyama attempted to continue the project by appointing another director, yet the Guilala reboot faced another cancellation.
+Consequently, Monster X Strikes Back: Attack the G8 Summit (2008) was produced about a decade after.

+Several Shochiku-related projects have utilized stock footages and props of the 1967 film, and had introduced cameo appearances of the kaiju Guilala, such as in The Bad News Bears Go to Japan (1978), Tora-san's Forbidden Love (1984), and Boys Be Ambitious (1996) by aforementioned Kazuyuki Izutsu.
+Guilala was also used as a mascot by the amusement park Kamakura Cinema World, which was located within the Shochiku Ōfuna Studio.
+With the release of the 2008 remake, its director Minoru Kawasaki produced a specialized Den Ace installment to feature The X from Outer Space, and Guilala appeared in a television commercial by the American staffing agency Ladders, Inc.